rscadrien/QMapDataset/README.md

 # QMapDataset

 **QMapDataset** is a Python code to generate datasets for **qubit mapping** and **circuit compilation** studies on quantum hardware.
-It allows creating datasets for real IBM Quantum backends as well as custom “scrambled” backends, storing circuits, hardware properties, and logical-to-physical qubit mappings in a compressed, JSON-friendly format.
+It allows creating datasets for real and Fake IBM Quantum backends, storing circuits, hardware properties, and logical-to-physical qubit mappings in a compressed, JSON-friendly format.
 This dataset is particularly useful for **machine learning research on qubit mapping and transpilation optimization**.

 ---